vngcloud/terraform-provider-vngcloud/docs/resources/vks_cluster.md

 The inline `node_group`'s `taint` supports both the classic repeated-block syntax and a list attribute syntax (Terraform's [Attributes as Blocks](https://developer.hashicorp.com/terraform/language/attr-as-blocks) behavior for this kind of field) — existing configs using `taint { ... }` blocks continue to work unchanged.
-Taints are compared as a set, so the order you list them in does not affect the plan, and duplicate `key`+`value`+`effect` entries collapse to one.
+Reordering `taint` entries (e.g. because the server returns them in a different order than declared) does not produce a plan diff.
 The list attribute form is only needed when you want to explicitly clear all taints, since omitting every `taint { ... }` block is indistinguishable from never having configured taints at all — `taint = []` is the only way to express "remove all taints":

 ```hcl
 # Existing block syntax — still valid, no changes needed